Subprograms/MILOTIK.py/README.md

 ---

-# MILOTIK: Machine Learning Windows Registry Classifier
+# MILOTIK: Machine Learning-Based Classification of ATT&CK Tactics and Techniques

-**MILOTIK** (Machine Learning for Incident Logs and Operating System Tactical Information Keys) is a comprehensive pipeline for parsing Windows Registry hives, engineering security-focused features, and training Ensemble ML models to detect indicators of compromise (IoC).
+**MILOTIK** is a comprehensive pipeline for parsing Windows Registry hives, engineering security-focused features, and training Ensemble ML models to detect indicators of compromise (IoC).

 ## Key Features